-All prospective music majors/minors and transfer students must contact the department office prior to their first semester’s registration to be assigned a departmental advisor and take diagnostic placement tests and performance auditions.
-Acceptance as a music major/minor is dependent upon auditions and these examinations.
-Examinations should be taken before or during the week preceding classwork.
+All prospective music majors/minors and transfer students must contact the music department office (208-282-3636) prior to their first semester’s registration to be assigned a departmental advisor, take diagnostic placement tests, and perform auditions.
+Acceptance as a music major/minor is dependent upon an audition and these examinations.
+Examinations should be taken before or during the week preceding a new semester.

 Theory Placement Exam

 This exam will determine the specific semester of music theory to which a student will be assigned.
 We offer a free online, self-guided Music Theory Preparatory Course for those who are interested in supplementing their studies before taking the placement exam.

 These tests serve to determine the specific semester and section of class piano or private instruction to which a student will be admitted.
 All music majors must successfully complete the department’s required piano proficiency to graduate.
 Credits in MUSC 1118, MUSC 1119, MUSC 2218, MUSC 2219, or MUSA 1120 may be used toward passing the piano proficiency.
 The student must register either for applied piano or piano class each semester until passing the proficiency exam.

 - An overall accumulative grade point average of 2.0 for all University courses is required for graduation.
 The Music Department requires a Music GPA of 2.5 as a standard for graduation.
 An additional requirement is that a music major or minor must earn no less than a grade of “C-” in each music course.
 Furthermore, at least a grade of “C-” must be received to advance into a course for which the earlier course is a prerequisite, or to advance into the next level of a continuation course.